YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 - At the level of the last subscript, if there is a previous subscript with a node and/or a subtree, it returns that subscript.
 - If there is no previous node or subtree at that level of the subtree, the function returns the NODEEND error.

-In the special case where :code:`subary` is the null array :code:`SubNextE()` returns the name of the previous global or local variable, and the NODEEND error if there is no global or local variable preceding :code:`varname`.
+In the special case where :code:`subary` is the null array :code:`SubPrevE()` returns the name of the previous global or local variable, and the NODEEND error if there is no global or local variable preceding :code:`varname`.

 ++++++++++
 Go TpE()